hsanchez7934/weather-me-updated/README.md

 Link to live application: https://weather-me-hsanchez.herokuapp.com/

-Updates to this application are located on branch hs-updates.
+Updates to this application are located on branch hs-updates: refactored code, integrate d3 library to visualize 5 day weather data.

 # Application Description